 Be Careful When Hand-Weeding

-Hand-weeding is the old standby weed killer for a reason—it’s simple and requires no tools except your hands.
+Hand-weeding is the old standby weed killer for a reason-it’s simple and requires no tools except your hands.
 The thing is, you should be careful when using this method in a playground where you have laid landscape fabric.
 Ripping up weeds by the root when they are growing through landscape fabric can tear the fabric, creating increased opportunities for weeds to infiltrate.
+Even a single weed seed can create an eventual weed infestation.

 What Can You Spray Weeds with in a Playground?

 As mentioned above, a homemade vinegar weed killer is a great bet.
 There are also several organic weed killers on the market which combine vinegar and salt.
-Not only that, but fatty-acid based weed killers are natural weed control tools.
+Not only that, but fatty-acid-based weed killers are natural weed control tools.
 These weed killers are extracted from sources such as coconut and olive oil and are safe to use in playgrounds.

 Is Roundup Safe for Playgrounds?